In this post, you'll learn how to use Authgear with your Ionic project using the Authgear Ionic SDK.

 The above code imports all the components of the Authgear SDK we need for our example app.

-Because Ionic apps can run on the web and native mobile platforms, we have to import both Authgear web and Authgear Capacitor SDKs.
+Because Ionic apps can run on the web and native mobile platforms, we had to import both Authgear web and Authgear Capacitor SDKs.

-Next, add the following constants to Home.tsx just below the last import statement:
+Next, add the following constants to Home.tsx just below the last import statements:

-Update the values for the constants (CLIENT_ID, ENDPOINT) you just added to the correct values from your application's configuration page in the Authgear Portal.
+Update the values for the constants (CLIENT_ID, ENDPOINT) to the correct values from your client application's configuration page in the Authgear Portal.

 function isPlatformWeb(): boolean {